open-eid/SiVa-demo-application/README.md

 ### Accessing the application

-After the demo application is built and running You can point Your browser to URL: <http://localhost:9000>
+After the demo application is built and running You can point Your browser to URL: <http://localhost:9000>.

+- SiVa Demo Application UI allows to upload 1 file at a time and with maximum file size 11 MiB (SiVa default maximum file size is 10 MB).

 ![Sample of validation result](docs/img/siva-responsive.png)